Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Effect Size and Goal-Count Accuracy

-To evaluate planning efficiency, we measure the number of generated states needed to solve each instance of the planning problem.
-We run two experiments: first with $N=20$ and $M=2$, and second with $N=10$ and $M=4$, with $\bar{k}$ varying in the range $\{1,...,N-1\}$.
-We use the goal-count heuristic and greedy best-first search, since we care about feasible plans, rather than optimal ones, and we evaluate performance across $100$ different random seeds.
+Next, we run two planning experiments using the goal-count heuristic and greedy best-first search (GBFS).
+To evaluate planning efficiency, we measure the number of generated states needed to solve each instance, since we care about feasibile plans, rather than optimal ones.

-Figure \ref{fig:suitcase-results} shows an approximately exponential relationship between effect size and planning time.
-Note that the goal-count heuristic is exactly equal to the cost when $M=2$ and $k=1$, and greedy best-first search (GBFS) generates at most ${N}^2$ states.
-By contrast, when $k=(N-1)$ the heuristic is maximally uninformative, and GBFS may generate $N\cdot 2^{N}$ states in the worst case.
-This exponential trend appears to hold even when the state variables are not binary.
+Figure \ref{fig:suitcase-results} (bottom) shows an approximately exponential relationship between effect size and planning time.
+When $M=2$ and $k=1$, the goal-count heuristic is exactly equal to the cost, and GBFS can generate at most ${N}^2$ states before finding the goal.
+By contrast, when $k=(N-1)$ the heuristic is maximally uninformative, and GBFS may generate $N\cdot 2^{N}$ states in the worst case, since it cannot expand any nodes with heurstic value $k$ until it has expanded all nodes with heuristic value $< k$.
+This exponential trend appears to hold even when state variables are not binary.

 These results on the Suitcase Lock domain suggest that reducing effect size is a viable strategy for improving planning efficiency.
 To further investigate this idea, we propose a method for learning macro-actions with low effect size.